Vol. 1 / Issue 1

 Why Won't America Fix Itself?

-Yes, the question is rhetorical, the hope of America actually doing this, that thought having left the building of reasonable expectations some time ago.
+left the building of reasonable expectations some time ago.
 But the why holds up, at least from a speculation point of view.
-It's not as if the issues that plague and hold America back aren't well known.
+It's not as if the issues that plague and hold America back aren't known.
+And even

 "The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic state itself.
 That, in its essence, is fascism—ownership of government by an individual, by a group, or by any other controlling private power."
 Franklin D. Roosevelt , April 29, 1938.
-And that’s as good a definition of fascism as any, and important to understand, when viewing America today.
-Thank you, Franklin.

 When a former President (Jimmy Carter) publicly states this (September 2017), you have to figure the cat is pretty much all the way out of the bag: “I would say that we’ve become kind of more of an oligarchy than we have a democracy, now.
 The rich people and the powerful people in our country decide a lot of who gets the nomination and therefore who is elected to office—not just presidents but senators and governors and Congress members.”
-And that was in 2017.
-Hello—it just keeps getting worse, not better.
-Not yet.

 Without the working principal of the ‘will of the people,’ there can be no working democracy.
 There can be no American Dream.
 For what is the American Dream, if not the will of the people operating within the framework of a system that creates and promotes social mobility.
 And today, in America, social mobility is dead.
+It's flatlined.
+In fact, a Canadian is twice as likely to move from poverty to the middle class than an American.

 In 1980, America was the leading lender of money to other countries, with a debt-to-GDP ratio of 31 percent.
 Today, America borrows more money than any other country, and has a debt-to-GDP ratio of 127.5 percent.
 This is called, being upside down.
 It’s called, failure.
-And yet … but but—the Republicans.
-The Democrats.
+And yet… but but—the Republicans!
+The Democrats!

 It’s true, republicans are fuel on the fire of this march with their supply-side economics.
 But so too are the democrats, with their 'third way'.
 Or, am I wrong?
 Did the democrats not hold a majority in both houses for Obama's first two years?
 And the best they could manage, with only having their own party in opposition to righting what needed to be righted, was—Obamacare?
 Universal healthcare, with a democratic majority, couldn’t even get a sniff of—maybe?
 Corporate reform?
-Such that we do not now have record levels of stock buybacks, unheard of CEO packages, when weighed against real wages that have remained stagnate since the late ‘70s.
-Record levels of income inequality, hand-in-hand with record levels of poverty (In May of 2016—note the date, the IMF issued the USA a warning regarding its high levels of poverty, especially among the young).
+Such that we do not now have record levels of stock buybacks.
+Unheard of CEO packages, when weighed against real wages that have remained stagnate since the late ‘70s.
+Record levels of income inequality, hand-in-hand with record levels of poverty (FYI: In May of 2016—note the date—the IMF issued the USA a warning regarding its high levels of poverty, especially among the young).
 Massive tax breaks for corporations.
 Nope, nope, and nope.
 But we did get corporate bailouts, because—too big to fail.
 And here I thought, in America, socialism was a bad idea?

 Accountability.
 Where is it?
 Because it matters.
-But no, what we get is—team politics: Yo, young angry ‘Berniebro’ (someone please take the pen away from the person at the Atlantic that smeared these people) you had better vote for Hillary (if you love and care about America) or we’ll get Donald Trump, and then, how will you sleep at night?
-And just how well did that work out?
+But no, what we get is—team politics.
+Yo, young angry ‘Berniebro’ (someone please take the pen away from the person at the Atlantic that smeared these people) you had better vote for Hillary (if you love and care about America) or we’ll get Donald Trump, and then, how will you sleep at night?

 There are three pillars of any just society, and each one must be held up and protected by the will of the people—always.
 Education, healthcare, and welfare.
 Why?
-Because these are the things that help promote the greatest participation in a society by the most people, in the healthiest, most productive way.
+Because these are the things that help promote best, the greatest participation in a society by the most people, in the healthiest, most productive way.
 And that equals growth and opportunity for the most people, which then equals prosperity, for a nation.
 In other words, Main Street is the engine that drives an economy, not Wall Street.